-A virtual machine is isolated from the host machine and OS and other VMs on the server.
+A virtual machine is isolated from the server’s host, OS, and other VMs.
 This means it acts as a sandbox environment, an isolated system that doesn’t affect other VMs or hosts during a security breach.
 Any malicious activity is isolated to the individual VM and provides better organizational security.

-This is also why businesses use VMs to test software, applications, and updates before deploying them to the production environment.
+Businesses also use VMs to test software, applications, and updates before deploying them to the production environment.
 You can use VMs to test the impact of new software or updates without affecting other systems in the production environment.